Originally posted: May 25, 2017

 - Please e-mail me at above email address if you have any questions at all.

-* I may or may not net any “profit” above and beyond the rental costs of the instrument (and related costs of the event) in doing these events [renting the instrument costs about $500 a day, plus shipping and insurance, and I also often have other costs for these events, including transportation (renting a car, etc.)].
-To date (in 2017), community testing events have just barely covered the costs related to the testing.***
+* I may or may not net any “profit” above and beyond the rental costs of the instrument (and related costs of the testing event) in doing this testing [renting the instrument costs between $750 – $2,750 a day depending on the instrument and the provider, plus shipping and insurance, and I also often have other costs for these events, including transportation (renting a car, etc.)].

 **I am an independent lead-poisoning prevention advocate, I am not affiliated with any company or nonprofit organization for this sort of activity, so your contributions cover costs but are not a tax-deductible donation in any way.